-- general economic conditions as well as economic conditions in the geographic regions we serve; - the continued impact of terrorist attacks, or new actual or threatened occurrences of terrorist attacks as well as global instability and potential U.S. military involvement; - · trends in the airline industry; - · our significant indebtedness; - · recent and future potential downgrades of our credit ratings; - the competitive environment in the airline industry and in the geographic regions we serve; - · changes in federal and state laws and regulations; - changes in our operating costs and in the cost of fuel in particular; - changes in our operating strategy or development plans; - · changes in prevailing interest rates and the availability of and terms of financing to fund our business; - · liability and other claims asserted against us; - · labor disturbances, including any resulting from the termination of our collective bargaining agreements; - · changes in our acquisition and capital expenditure plans; - the ability to attract and retain qualified personnel; - · inflation; - · demographic changes; and - other factors referenced in this prospectus, including those set forth under the caption "Risk Factors."
+- general economic conditions as well as economic conditions in the geographic regions we serve; - the continued impact of terrorist attacks, or new actual or threatened occurrences of terrorist attacks as well as global instability and potential U.S. military involvement; - trends in the airline industry; - · our significant indebtedness; - · recent and future potential downgrades of our credit ratings; - the competitive environment in the airline industry and in the geographic regions we serve; - · changes in federal and state laws and regulations; - · changes in our operating costs and in the cost of fuel in particular; - · changes in our operating strategy or development plans; - · changes in prevailing interest rates and the availability of and terms of financing to fund our business; - · liability and other claims asserted against us; - labor disturbances, including any resulting from the termination of our collective bargaining agreements; - changes in our acquisition and capital expenditure plans; - the ability to attract and retain qualified personnel; - inflation; - · demographic changes; and - other factors referenced in this prospectus, including those set forth under the caption "Risk Factors."

-Our forward-looking statements are based on the information currently available to us and speak only as of the date of this prospectus.
-You should not place undue reliance on our forward-looking statements because the matters they describe are subject to known and unknown risks, uncertainties and other unpredictable factors, many of which are beyond our control.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this prospectus to conform them to actual results.
-Over time, our actual results, performance or achievements will likely differ from the anticipated results, performance or achievements that are expressed or implied by our forward-looking statements, and such differences might be significant and materially adverse.
 All of the forward-looking statements are qualified in their entirety by reference to the factors discussed under the caption "Risk Factors" beginning on page 7.